Zayn Malik, Gigi Hadid: Watch Zayn’s Sweet Dedication During iHeartRadio Awards

 Though marriage may be a little too far for the 21-year-old Hadid and 24-year-old musician, the singer has always said that “he sees her in his future.”

-The couple is currently working on a project with Tommy Hilfiger.
+The couple is currently working on a project with Tommy Hilfiger

 [Featured Image by Neilson Barnard/Getty Images for The Huffington Post]